Setting objectives for Assistants – best practice guidance

 Ask a colleague, friend or family member to check in on your progress, give you pep talks and push you when you are not feeling motivated.
 Get an accountability buddy!

 4. Plan out time for your goals.

 Assistants are always so busy helping others achieve their goals that we often forget to plan our time!

 You’ve got to try and carve out some time in your schedule to dedicate to your career and personal development.

-If you have a demanding schedule, this can, of course, be tricky, and it comes down to communication and setting expectations.
+If you have a demanding schedule, this can be tricky, and it comes down to communication and setting expectations.

 Communicate your goals with your Executive, state how important they are to you and how you want to achieve them and let your Executive be part of the process.

-If they know that you want to grow in the role, they should support you.
+They should support you if they know that you want to grow in the role.

 Aligning your objectives with your Executive’s objectives